 When a finish starts to chip off a surface, it’s a sign that the surface is in a bad condition, or you didn’t apply it correctly.
 If the paint peels off a few weeks or months after application, something is stopping it from sticking to the surface.

 The finish will also chip off if you re-coat it too soon.
-You must wait until one coating fully dries (its solvent evaporates) before you applying the next one.
-If you re-coat too soon, you will trap the solvent between the two coatings and the finish won’t dry or stick.
+You must wait until one coating fully dries (its solvent evaporates) before you apply the next one.
+If you re-coat too soon, you will trap the solvent between the two coatings, and the finish won’t dry or stick.

 Related Read: Is Primer Supposed To Look Streaky?